 ⦁ Canister stabilizing legs fulfill their purpose

-⦁ Primus did not use Ceramic coating on pot interior
+⦁ Primus did not use their new Ceramic coating on pot interior

-⦁ No Stove Pouch provided (unlike the Express Stove)
+⦁ No Stove Pouch provided like their Express Stove includes.

 The Primus Lite+ ticks almost all the boxes for my preferred usage.
 If Primus would've used their ceramic coating inside the pot, along with providing a nylon storage pouch for the stove burner…it would place Primus further ahead of the competitors in this hot market.
 Clean up would be a breeze…and the storage pouch would minimize stove damage and pot interior scratching.

 The Primus Lite+ is a solid all-around performer!
 Light enough to take with you anywhere-everywhere again and again.
 Absent are any complexities… simply user-friendly and practical.
-While I would like to see Primus utilize their ceramic coating on the pot interior and include a protective mini stuff sack for the burner…they don't affect performance or function in any way…though I think it would help bring the competition to their knees.
+As previously mentioned, I would like to see Primus utilize their ceramic coating on the pot interior and include a protective mini stuff sack for the burner…their absence doesn't affect performance or function in any way…though I think it would help bring the competition to their knees.